 - Buy natural foods!
 Junk food and other heavily processed foods take more energy to produce than raw or whole foods prepared at home.

-If you'd like to examine your diet's specific carbon footprint, check out the food calculator provided by the Low Carbon Diet (www.eatlowcarbon.org).
+If you'd like to examine your diet's specific carbon footprint, check out the climate change food calculator on the BBC website.

 - Baroni, L., Cenci, L., Tettemanti, M. and Berati, M. 2006.
 Evaluating the environmental impact of various dietary patterns combined with different food production systems.
 European Journal of Clinical Nutrition.
 1-8.